Gasification: Entrained flow gasifier

 A dry pulverized solid, an atomized liquid fuel or a fuel slurry is gasified with oxygen (much less frequent: air) in co-current flow.
 The gasification reactions take place in a dense cloud of very fine particles.
 Most coals are suitable for this type of gasifier because of the high operating temperatures and because the coal particles are well separated from one another.

-The high temperatures and pressures also mean that a higher throughput can be achieved, however thermal efficiency is somewhat lower as the gas must be cooled before it can be cleaned with existing technology.
-The high temperatures also mean that tar and methane are not present in the product gas; however the oxygen requirement is higher than for the other types of gasifiers.
-All entrained flow gasifiers remove the major part of the ash as a slag as the operating temperature is well above the ash fusion temperature.
+The high temperatures and pressures also mean that a higher throughput can be achieved; however, thermal efficiency is somewhat lower, as the gas must be cooled before it can be cleaned with existing technology.
+The high temperatures also mean that tar and methane are not present in the product gas; however, the oxygen requirement is higher than for the other types of gasifiers.
+All entrained flow gasifiers remove the major part of the ash as a slag, as the operating temperature is well above the ash fusion temperature.

-A smaller fraction of the ash is produced either as a very fine dry fly ash or as a black colored fly ash slurry.
-Some fuels, in particular certain types of biomasses, can form slag that is corrosive for ceramic inner walls that serve to protect the gasifier outer wall.
-However some entrained flow type of gasifiers do not possess a ceramic inner wall but have an inner water or steam cooled wall covered with partially solidified slag.
-These types of gasifiers do not suffer from corrosive slags.
+A smaller fraction of the ash is produced either as a very fine dry fly ash or as a black-colored fly ash slurry.
+Some fuels, in particular certain types of biomasses, can form slag that is corrosive for ceramic inner walls that serve to protect the gasifier outer walls.
+However, some entrained-flow–type gasifiers do not have ceramic inner walls but an inner water- or steam-cooled wall covered with partially solidified slag.
+This type of gasifier does not suffer from corrosive slags.

 Some fuels have ashes with very high ash fusion temperatures.
 In this case mostly limestone is mixed with the fuel prior to gasification.
-Addition of a little limestone will usually suffice for the lowering the fusion temperatures.
+Addition of a little limestone will usually suffice for lowering the fusion temperatures.
 The fuel particles must be much smaller than for other types of gasifiers.
 This means the fuel must be pulverized, which requires somewhat more energy than for the other types of gasifiers.
-By far the most energy consumption related to entrained flow gasification is not the milling of the fuel but the production of oxygen used for the gasification.
+By far the most energy consumption related to entrained-flow gasification is not the milling of the fuel but the production of oxygen used for the gasification.